bigpipe/bigpipe.js/README.md

 Broadcast an event to this Pagelet instance as well as the BigPipe instance that created the Pagelet.
-Before emitting the event on the BigPipe instance it prefixes the event with the name of the Pagelet and `::`.
-If the name of your Pagelet is `foo` and you emit event `bar` the BigPipe instance will emit `foo::bar` as event.
+Before emitting the event on the BigPipe instance it prefixes the event with the name of the Pagelet and `:`.
+If the name of your Pagelet is `foo` and you emit event `bar` the BigPipe instance will emit `foo:bar` as event.

 ```js
 pagelet.broadcast('foo', 'bar');